Hand Pain: When It’s Time To See a Doctor

 Conservative Therapy Hasn’t Worked

-It’s generally best to start with conservative therapy when you experience hand pain from conditions like arthritis, carpal tunnel, cubital tunnel and tendinitis.
+It’s generally best to start with conservative therapy when you experience hand pain from conditions like arthritis, carpal tunnel, cubital tunnel and tendonitis.
 Conservative therapies include things like limiting the use of your hand for a period, using a splint or a brace, ice or heat, over-the-counter pain relievers, and occupational or physical therapy.
 While for some patients conservative therapy may be enough to ease hand pain, others may continue to struggle.

 Our surgeons have extensive experience treating hand pain that hasn’t responded to conservative therapy or will help guide you through the proper non-surgical treatments.
 If conservative options have failed to resolve your pain, then give our team a call.
 We are eager to help you find a path to relief.